Rotary night is about miles of heart

-It could have been a theme song for this year’s Rotary Futures College Resource Center’s Comedy Night.
+It could have been a theme song for this year’s Rotary Futures College Resource Center’s Comedy Night Aug.
+24 at Plantation Golf & Country Club.

 About 150 friends and sponsors gathered to celebrate the joy of helping Venice High School students make their dreams come true.